 The rotator cuff is a group of muscles and tendons that covers the top of the upper arm bone (humerus) and holds it in place in the shoulder joint.
 It also allows the arm to rotate at the shoulder joint.
 Rotator cuff tears are a common source of shoulder pain—so how do you know if you have a torn rotator cuff?

 Most rotator cuff tears are the result of overuse of the muscles and tendons or are caused by an injury or a fall.
-An orthopaedic doctor can help you determine the source of your shoulder pain.
+An orthopedic doctor can help you determine the source of your shoulder pain.
 Below are some of the signs doctors look for when diagnosing a rotator cuff tear:

 If you have a torn rotator cuff, you will experience pain over the outside of the shoulder and upper arm.
 Pain most commonly occurs while performing overhead activities.

-An orthopaedic doctor can help determine the strength of your rotator cuff by performing special tests.
+An orthopedic doctor can help determine the strength of your rotator cuff by performing special tests.
 If you cannot raise your arm over your head or hold your arm directly out from the body, it is likely that the rotator cuff is torn.

 Inability to Perform Normal Tasks